 And when it came time to interview for new roles, he was direct: "I am very visible online.
 That won't stop."
 Some companies passed.
 Others hired him because of it.

-When Paxton Gray asked where people should begin, Brandon's answer was immediate.
+When Paxton asked where people should begin, Brandon's answer was immediate.

 Start with your story.